taha219/SchoolProjectWithCleanArchitecture/README.md

  - Add Recurring Job delete expired otp every week
  - Add Recurring Job send confirm link to Email to all users who did not confirm Email every 3 days

+✅ **SignalR Notifications**
+- Real-time notifications using SignalR to inform students when a grade is added or updated.
+- Used custom IUserIdProvider to extract UserId from JWT claims
+- Targeted specific users via Clients.User(userId).SendAsync(...)
+- Frontend connects to /notificationHub using JWT token
+- Triggered automatically after adding or updating student grade